CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 ### Lossless or lossy conversion?

-One of the advantages of Beacon v2/Phenopackets is that they do not prescribe the use of specific ontologies, thus allowing us to retain the original ontologies, except to fill in missing terms in required fields.
+One of the advantages of **Beacon/Phenopackets v2** is that they **do not prescribe the use of specific ontologies**, thus allowing us to retain the original ontologies, except to fill in missing terms in required fields.

 During the conversion process, handling variables that **cannot be directly mapped** can result in one of two scenarios: